scalazone/content/topics/fors/looping.md

 do println(letter)
 ```

-This example is essentialy the same as the first example of `for comprehension` in this lesson.
-But that is not what we want to do.
+This example is essentially the same as the first example of `for comprehension` in this lesson.
+But that is not what we
+want to do.
 We want to combine the letters from `firstList` with the letters from `secondList`.
-To achieve this we do the following:
+To achieve this we do
+the following:

 ```scala
 for